The Managing Agent

 In accordance with the lease, the Managing Agent’s main role and responsibilities are the security, support, maintenance and servicing of the common areas and structure of the Hebble Wharf building.

-These services are managed remotely by Plymouth Block Management, with support from local maintenance contractors and the Hebble Wharf Residents & Owners Association.
+These services are managed remotely by Praxis Block Management, with support from local contractors and the Hebble Wharf Residents & Owners Association.

 The Managing Agent is responsible for such matters as: